 Textbooks and stationery are at present issued, generally speaking, without any separate charge.
 Books remain the property of the School and a charge is made for any unreturned, damaged, or defaced.
 Books should be returned promptly as requested, to avoid charges.
-A small number of necessary items (a dictionary, mathematical instruments, etc.) are normally bought by students.
-We recommend Heinemann's School Dictionary or the Pocket Oxford Dictionary.
-There are also charges made to students in the Fifth Year who choose to take advantage of the careers profiling and interviews that are run through Cambridge Occupational Analysts.
+A small number of necessary items (e.g. mathematical instruments, etc.) are normally bought by students.
+There are also charges made to students in the Fifth Year who choose to take advantage of the optional careers profiling and interviews that are run through the Morrisby Profile Programme.